brwr/thinkster-django-angular-tutorial/chapter07.md

 `scope` defines the scope of this directive, similar to how `$scope` works for controllers.
 The difference is that, in a controller, a new scope is implicitly created.
 For a directive, we have the option of explicitly defining our scopes and that's what we do here.

-The second line, `posts: '='` simply means that we want to set `$scope.posts` to the value passed in through the `posts` attribute in the template that we made earlier.
+The second line, `posts: '='` simply means that we want to set `$scope.posts` to the value passed in through the `posts` attribute in the template that we will make below.

     restrict: 'E',